stefan-it/delpher-lm/README.md

 Research supported with Cloud TPUs from Google's TPU Research Cloud (TRC) program, previously known as TensorFlow Research Cloud (TFRC).
 Many thanks for providing access to the TRC ❤️

+We thank Clemens Neudecker for maintaining the amazing [ALTO tools](https://github.com/cneud/alto-tools) that were used for parsing the Delpher Corpus XML files.

 Thanks to the generous support from the [Hugging Face](https://huggingface.co/) team, it is possible to download both cased and uncased models from their S3 storage 🤗